【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 nylon

-In fact, nylon was first used for women's stockings.
-It is a very strong fiber and is said to be resistant to repeated deformation such as folding, oil, mold, and external heating.
-However, like cockroaches, it is very sensitive to heat , so it is best to avoid using a dryer for nylon socks.
-Needless to say, you should also use a low temperature iron.
+Nylon is said to have first been used for women's stockings.
+It is a very strong fiber and is said to be resistant to repeated deformation such as folding, oil, mold, and pests.
+However, like polyester, it is very sensitive to heat , so it is best to avoid using a dryer for nylon socks.
+Needless to say, you should also iron at a low temperature.

 Elasticity